marcobiedermann/css-style-guide/readme.md

 # CSS Style Guide

-A styleguide which helps you write better, performant, structured, scalable and maintainable CSS.
+A style guide which helps you write better, performant, structured, scalable and maintainable CSS.

 ## Table of contents